Why is Elon Musk no longer part of OpenAI?

 Q: What is OpenAI?

-A: OpenAI is a research organization focused on developing artificial general intelligence (AGI) for the benefit of humanity.
-AGI refers to highly autonomous systems that outperform humans at most economically valuable work.
+A: OpenAI is a research organization that aims to develop artificial general intelligence (AGI) in a safe and beneficial manner for humanity.

 Q: Why did Elon Musk step down from OpenAI?